 - Dates and Cost (does not include cost of your personal climbing permit):

-Recent News: Our expedition to Aconcagua in 2010 was a huge success and the team returned home safely.
+Recent News: Our recent expedition to Aconcagua was a huge success and the team returned home safely.
 Please click here to view dispatches from our trip.
 Please also visit our "Archived News" for more stories of past trips.

 Below is a detailed list of equipment you need to bring for Aconcagua and at the bottom is a description of team equipment that we bring for you.